 Check Your Insulation

-In order for water to get down into the main area of your home, it had to travel through your attic insulation.
+For water to get down into the main area of your home, it had to travel through your attic insulation.
 This means there is likely water damage to any of the affected insulation.
-In order to prevent mold from growing and spreading, it’s important to remove any wet and water damaged insulation and discard of it.
+To prevent mold from growing and spreading, it’s important to remove any wet and water-damaged insulation and discard it.
 This insulation will also need to be replaced.

 Can You Repair the Spot on the Ceiling?